 Our goal is to develop services that significantly improve the lives of as many people as possible.
 In pursuing this goal, we may do things that we believe have a positive impact on the world, even if the near term financial returns are not obvious.
 For example, we make our services as widely available as we can by supporting over 90 languages and by providing most services for free.
 Advertising is our principal source of revenue, and the ads we provide are relevant and useful rather than intrusive and annoying.
 We strive to provide users with great commercial information.
 (Source: abc.xyz)

 You might think that since Google is the best search engine out there, that is why it makes 88% of its revenue from advertising.
 However, for how a marvelous Google search algorithm is, what makes Google the tech giant that is today; is its business model.

 AdWords and AdSense together create a win-win-win.
 Companies can sponsor their products for much cheaper, and track their results with no effort.

-Online publishers can easily monetize – something is better than nothing – their business modeling! .
+Online publishers can easily monetize – something is better than nothing – their content.
 Users get relevant answers to any question they might have.
 A great product is a little part of the equation.
-The rest is about
+The rest is about business modeling!

 TAC stands for traffic acquisition costs, and that is the rate to which Google has to spend resources on the percentage of its revenues to acquire traffic.